 My Takeaway

 This is exciting news indeed.
-The ability to check blood sugar levels, cortisol levels, and other important biological measurements at home will make a big difference to the long-term health of those who are battling a number of conditions.
+The ability to check blood sugar levels, cortisol levels, and other important biological measurements at home will make a big difference to the long-term health of those who are battling several conditions.
 Not to mention that these are important biomarkers of aging.
 For instance, keeping your blood sugar in check can help your stem cells function better.
 By the way, one blood sugar control secret is to add cinnamon to your meals.
 Another tip for better blood sugar is to avoid processed foods, especially those with chemical additives.
 What’s more, Dr. Herane-Vives’ team is now analyzing if the device can accurately test for COVID-19 antibodies, since they also accumulate in earwax.
 As of now, the Trears earwax test is still in the research phase and is not widely available, but I’ll keep you posted.